osm-merge/osm-merge/docs/trails.md

 This is another data field with multiple possible values, sometimes lower case, other times uppercase, so case insensitive string matching is used.
-These map directly to thwir OSM equivalant.
-There are some other weird values, but they are ignored as we only want to convert a data field when it has an OSM equivalant.
+These map directly to their OSM equivalent.
+There are some other weird values, but they are ignored as we only want to convert a data field when it has an OSM equivalent.

 * Asphalt
 * Bituminous